How do we design wetlands to treat stormwater?

 If a detention basin already exists, it is unlikely that a 5-10% wetland-to-watershed ratio will be achieved.
 Even if that is the case, any wetland area added to the detention basin will still provide some significant pollutant removal.

-3. Including the Appropriate Features
+3. Include the Appropriate Features

 To be effective, constructed wetlands need to simulate natural wetland features as well as account for the variable stormwater flow they receive.
 A feature common to wetlands is a forebay.
 A forebay will dissipate the runoff energy and collect the large particles in the runoff, which simulates deep pools often found in natural wetlands.
 It should make up 10-15% of the total area and be easily accessible for periodic cleanout.
 The deep pools should be distributed along the main pathway of the water.
 Both the forebay and deep pools should be 18-30 inches deep and should account for 20-25% of the total area.